What is Tasigna?

 a heart rhythm disorder called long QT syndrome.

-if your stomach has been surgically removed (total gastrectomy).
+surgical removal of your stomach (total gastrectomy).

 How should I take Tasigna?